 - A CAD/CAM module to implement an optimum machining strategy using a diverse range of tools, oils and pastes

-- Machine-integrated grinding and polishing solutions
+- Machine-integrated grinding solutions

 - Optimized processes for the manufacture of plastic injection molds, for sheet metal forming and in the turbomachinery components sector